kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'А' U+0410 CYRILLIC CAPITAL LETTER A
    - 'Ａ' U+FF21 FULLWIDTH LATIN CAPITAL LETTER A

-   Multiple codepoints may be used to represent a Grapheme[^grapheme: See <https://unicode.org/glossary/#grapheme>.].
+   Multiple codepoints may be used to represent a Grapheme^[See <https://unicode.org/glossary/#grapheme>.].
    For example, in Devangari the grapheme
    दी
    is formed by combining the following two codepoints: